 - Ajwain seeds contain bioactive chemicals that can induce inflammation in the mouth, leading to a burning sensation and mouth ulcers.
 Regardless, it is also important to understand the risk of Ajwain consumption to make an informed decision about whether or not to include it in your diet.

 - While ajwain seeds are perfectly safe to consume in small quantities, oral ingestion of large amounts can lead to fatal poisoning.
 In severe cases, thymol poisoning can lead to liver damage.

 - Since ancient times, Ajwain or carom seeds have been used as Ayurvedic medicine.
 The bitter and spicy taste of Ajwain is due to thymol, a compound known for its medicinal properties.
 It is rich in antioxidants and minerals like potassium, calcium, and magnesium, beneficial for diabetics.
 It helps regulate blood sugar levels and prevents spikes after meals.

 - In addition, It also aids in digestion and helps relieve stomach pain.
 However, it is important to consult with a healthcare provider before including Ajwain in your diet, as it may interact with certain medications.

 - When consumed in moderation, Ajwain can be a safe and effective way to manage normal blood sugar levels.

 Ajwain is a versatile plant with many health benefits.
-Ajwain seeds can add flavor and a spicy kick to a variety of dishes or you can also have it with beverages or tea.
+Ajwain seeds can add flavor and a spicy kick to a variety of dishes, or you can also have them with beverages or tea.
 It also helps in weight loss & immunity boost.